 There’s a potent sense of melancholy and even nostalgic obsession permeating The Seamstress, casting much of its tumbling ideas with the hue of autumn sunlight; yet there’s joy intermingled with the sadness, nowhere more so than in the soaring ecstasy of that fourth section.
 Anyone looking for a more archetypal ‘concerto’ will probably find it wanting; but approaching it on its own terms, one finds a stirring, hauntingly beautiful and ultimately rather moving work, articulating the kind of depth and complexity of emotion that words would struggle adequately to capture.

 Composed for violinist Jennifer Koh, The Seamstress was first performed in May last year with the Chicago Symphony Orchestra.
-This performance, which took place last month at the Barbican, also features Jennifer Koh with the BBC Symphony Orchestra, conducted by Sakari Oramo.
+The UK première took place last month at the Barbican, also featuring Jennifer Koh, with the BBC Symphony Orchestra conducted by Sakari Oramo.

 Covered with embroideries